 - However, disapproval among 12th graders remains somewhat high – 64.7% reported they disapprove of adults smoking marijuana regularly.

 Teen Substance Abuse by Drug

 In 2017, daily marijuana use exceeded daily cigarette use among 8th (0.8% vs. 0.6%), 10th (2.9% vs. 2.2%) and 12th (5.9% vs. 4.2%) graders.
 According to The National Institute on Drug Abuse (NIDA), this is the first year in which daily marijuana use appeared to outpace daily cigarette use among 8th graders.
 This transition occurred in 10th graders in 2014 and in 12th graders in 2015, reflecting a steep decline in daily cigarette use and fairly stable daily marijuana use.

-Marijuana also puts young adults at risk for more accidents.
-In fact, 19% of teen drivers have reported driving under the influence of marijuana.
-It is the most common illicit drug found in drivers who die in accidents (around 14% of drivers), though often combined with alcohol or other drugs.
+- Marijuana is the most common illicit drug found in drivers who die in accidents (around 14% of drivers), though it is often combined with alcohol or other drugs.

-Marijuana can also negatively affect cognitive function, with regular use potentially causing a drop in IQ of up to 8 points.
-Studies show that 3,300 teens try weed for the first time every day, which showcases its distinct prevalence among youth.
+- Marijuana can also negatively affect cognitive function, with regular use potentially causing a drop in IQ of up to 8 points.

 Legalization of Marijuana